IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ![See Index Added](./docs/images/index-created.png)

 You will see an `Index` has been added to the `Class`.
-If the order of the attributes in the index is not correct ,you can re-order them by dragging them around.
+If the order of the attributes in the index is not correct, you can re-order them by dragging them around.

 ### Modelling Inheritance